Raghavarya2002/DSA/README.md

 #DSA
 #DSA

+## Please Make your Pull requests in Hacktoberfest2022 folder Only, Only those Pull requests will merge.

 # Hacktoberfest 2022 `OPEN FIRST` Pull Request - `FREE T-SHIRT`🎉
 This is so you can learn and get started with Open-source.
 Easy, Simple and Intuitive Repo for all Coders out there 🤩!!
 ## This project is perfect for your first pull request